 Assemble your nigiri by placing your topping flat against your palm.
 Press the rolled sushi rice onto the topping.
 Flip over the roll so that the topping is on top.

-Step 6: With Or Without Nori Seaweed
+Step 6: With or Without Nori Seaweed

 Depending on your preference, nigiri sushi can be made with or without nori seaweed.
 You may wrap a thin strip of nori around each piece of nigiri.
 This gives your sushi a more traditional look and the nori helps keep the topping and rice together.

-Pro Tips For Making The Perfect Nigiri
+Pro Tips for Making the Perfect Nigiri

-- Use high-quality Japanese short-grain sushi rice and add less water than cooking regular rice.
+- Use high-quality Japanese short-grain sushi rice and add less water than cooking the regular rice.
 I recommend a 1:1 ratio between rice and water so that your rice won’t get mushy.

 - Cut the raw fish against the grain into the right thickness for nigiri.
 If your salmon or tuna is too thick, it won’t be shaped properly on top of the rice, but if it’s too thin, it will lose the flavor.
 The best thickness is about 1/4 inch.